emorydunn/SwiftOccupancy/README.md

 presence detection.

 People are counted as they walk between rooms, so walking out of one room decreases the count there and increases it in the room you walk into.
-For privacy a sensor doesn't need both rooms only only the specified rooms will be counted.
+For privacy a sensor doesn't need both rooms, only the specified rooms will be counted.

 ## Software Installation